-The Ramos Law Firm has been supporting Georgia’s workforce for nearly a decade.
-Practicing 100% Workers’ Compensation law, Ramos Law attorneys carry the “highest possible peer review rating in legal ability and ethical standards” as rated by Martindale- Hubbell.
+Ramos & Law has been supporting Georgia’s workforce for nearly a decade.
+Practicing 100% Workers’ Compensation law, Ramos & Law attorneys carry the “highest possible peer review rating in legal ability and ethical standards” as rated by Martindale- Hubbell.
 Visit our website and blog for trends and news affecting Georgia workers.

-If you have been injured on the job and have questions about your eligibility for benefits, call The Ramos Law Firm for a free consultation.
+If you have been injured on the job and have questions about your eligibility for benefits, call Ramos & Law for a free consultation.